 Road2College helps families plan, apply, and pay for college.
 We can walk you through the process, such as selecting schools, submitting a strong application, and applying for merit scholarships and other financial aid.

-You can try our College Insights comparison tool for free.
+You can try our R2C Insights comparison tool for free.
 It enables you to build college lists based on your personal search criteria.
 We also offer a premium version with additional features that help you find the right college at the right price.
-You can choose a Road2College membership that best fits your needs, and it can include premium College Insights and other personal resources.
+You can choose a Road2College membership that best fits your needs, and it can include premium R2C Insights and other personal resources.

 Families can opt for additional 1:1 services like admissions strategy and essay coaching sessions.